-National Water Week is held in October each year to help us understand and take action to protect and conserve our precious water resources and habitats.
+Held in October each year, National Water Week helps us to understand and encourages us to actively protect and conserve our precious water resources and habitats.

 Great ideas to help you celebrate